Mark Wilkerson

 Mark Wilkerson is an American musician, who was the lead singer and guitarist for rock band Course of Nature, previously known as COG.

 Wilkerson co-wrote the song "It's Not Over" which was released as a single and as the opening track on the eponymous album by Daughtry.
 On December 6, 2007, the song earned him and the other co-writers a nomination for Best Rock Song for the 50th Annual Grammy Awards.

 On May 3, 2007, Wilkerson gave a concert to help the relief efforts of Enterprise High School in Alabama, two months after a violent storm destroyed the school and killed eight students.
+Wilkerson is an alumnus of Enterprise High School.

 Personal life

-On July 19, 2003, Wilkerson married actress Melissa Joan Hart.
+On July 19, 2003, Wilkerson married actress Melissa Joan Hart, having met at the Kentucky Derby in May 2002.
 They have three sons: Mason (born January 2006), Braydon (born March 2008), and Tucker (born September 2012).